saryou/ts_type/README.md

 ### Support Custom Types

 You can customize the builder to support any objects, including third-party libraries.
-For example, if you are using the [`cleaned`](https://github.com/saryou/cleaned) library for request validation,
-you can define a custom builder as follows:
+For example, if you are using the [`cleaned`](https://github.com/saryou/cleaned) library (**which, let's be honest, might only be me using it 😇**) for request validation, you can define a custom builder as follows:

 ```python3
 class Builder(ts.NodeBuilder):